 You have 2 years from the discovery of the defect to act in guarantee for hidden defects.

 But contrary to the legal guarantee of conformity, you must in all cases provide proof of the hidden defect, for example by an expert assessment.

 This guarantee is particularly interesting if your seller has been placed in compulsory liquidation for example and can no longer assume the legal guarantee of conformity because its allows you to go up the links in the marketing chain aigainst the manufacturer for example, which is not possible under the legal guarantee of conformity.

 This type of guarantee is unknown to most European sellers because it only exists in France, Belgium, Spain, Luxembourg, Italy and Romania.

-The manufacturer's guarantee is a commercial warranty.
-Any merchant can offer it to you, free of charge or against payment (after-sales service).
-However, it does not cancel the legal guarantees, which are the responsibility of your seller.
+The manufacturer's warranty is a commercial warranty.
+Any retailer can offer it to you, free of charge or against payment (after-sales service).
+However, it does not cancel the legal guarantees which are the responsibility of your seller.

-Insist on the application of the legal guarantee of conformity with your seller !
-2 years legal guarantee is a right, not an option !
+Insist on the application of the legal guarantee of conformity to your seller !
+A 2-year warranty is a right, not an option !

 Moreover, commercial guarantee contracts must mention the existence of the guarantee of conformity AND, in France, the guarantee of hidden defects.